Magnetoelectric Switching of Magnetic Order in Rhombohedral Graphene

-\textbf{Reversal and suppression of electric field tunability}\\ The system exhibits more intricate behavior when a finite perpendicular magnetic field is applied.
+\textbf{Reversal and suppression of electric field tunability}\\ The system exhibits a more intricate behavior when a finite perpendicular magnetic field is applied.
 In the positive displacement field region, the Hall resistance remains tunable in a non-volatile fashion through both the direction of the gate-induced carrier density sweep and variations in the electric displacement field.
 If a negative magnetic field of $B = -20$~mT is applied, the system's behavior is entirely unchanged.
 However, if a positive magnetic field of $B = +20$~mT is applied, the sign of the transverse resistance is reversed, and the system behaves similarly to the negative displacement field region at zero magnetic field (Figure~\ref{fig: figure3}\textbf{a–d}).
 Conversely, when a small negative magnetic field of $B = -20$~mT is turned on, the Hall resistance in the negative displacement field region undergoes a sign reversal, making it resemble the behavior of the positive displacement field region at zero field.
 Notably, both $B = \pm 20$~mT remain below the coercive field threshold of $B = \pm 50$~mT.

-In contrast, in the negative displacement field region under a positive magnetic field of $B$~=~+20~mT, the tunability of the Hall resistance for both carrier density and displacement field is entirely suppressed (Figure~\ref{fig: figure3}\textbf{e–h}).
+In contrast, in the negative displacement field region under a positive magnetic field of $B~=~+20$~mT, the tunability of the AHR for both carrier density and displacement field is entirely suppressed (Figure~\ref{fig: figure3}\textbf{e–h}).
 This suppression is robust and reproducible between measurements, and shows no dependence on the scan direction of the slow axis.
 The AHR wing merely undergoes a sign change from positive to negative resistance when crossing a diagonal white zero resistance line in the $n$--$D$-space close to the charge neutrality point (CNP).
-The external perpendicular magnetic field adds a finite valley splitting by lifting their energetic degeneracy.
-This explicitly induced valley polarization can enhance or invert the intrinsic spontaneous orbital magnetization up to a critical magnetic field at which the bistability is suppressed.
-One would therefore expect the tunability of the AHR wing in the $D/\varepsilon_0<0$ and $B>0$ case to remain unchanged, which would complete the fourfold symmetry in behavior under positive and negative electric displacement and magnetic field.
+The external perpendicular magnetic field lifts the valley energy degeneracy, resulting in a finite valley splitting due to the distinct orbital magnetic moments of the valleys.
+This explicitly induced valley polarization can enhance or invert the spontaneous orbital magnetization up to a critical magnetic field at which the bistability is suppressed.
+It would then appear natural to assume that the tunability of the AHR wing in the $D<0$ and $B>0$ case should remain unchanged.
+However, the effect of an external magnetic field on this system is nontrivial, and its influence can be qualitatively evaluated by incorporating it into the derived Landau free energy of Eq.~(\ref{eq:landau}) as follows: